will62794/will62794.github.io/_drafts/2024-11-04-compositional-reconfig-verification.markdown

   <img src="https://github.com/will62794/ipa/blob/main/specs/M_uni/M_uni_interaction_graph.png?raw=true" alt="Two Phase Commit Protocol Interaction Graph" width="430">
 </p>

 In this simple case of component interaction it is also clear that verification of $$M_1$$ behavior's can be done only via dependence on the behavior of the interaction variable $$b$$.
 The full behavior of $$M_2$$ is irrelevant to the behavior of $$M_1$$, so this allows for a natural type of compositional verification.
 That is, we can consider all behaviors of $$M_2$$, projected to the interaction variable $$b$$, and then verify $$M_1$$ against this behavior.

-If we check pairwise interactions between all actions of an original protocol, we can define a type of interaction graph, which can then serve as a basic for decomposition to be used for verification as we described above.
+If we check pairwise interactions between all actions of an original protocol, we can produce this type of interaction graph as shown above, which can serve as a basis for protocol decomposition.

 To take another example, we can consider [this simplified consensus protocol](https://github.com/will62794/ipa/blob/main/specs/consensus_epr/consensus_epr.tla) for selecting a value among a set of nodes via a simple leader election protocol.
 There are 5 actions of this protocol, related to nodes sending out votes for a leader, a leader processing those votes, getting electing leader and a leader deciding on a value.
 If we examine this protocol's interaction graph, we obtain the following:
 <p align="center">